Notes on off-shell conformal integrals and correlation functions at five points: Integrated-level results of the conformal integral basis

 Let us offer some explanations of this procedure based on Fig.~\ref{fig:1}.
 In this example, we set $x_{1}\to\infty$ and correspondingly treat all $x_{i,1}^2\to\infty$ as well.
 Consequently, the kinematics goes to a four-point fully massive kinematics without conformal property, which depends on variables $s=(P_1{+}P_2)^2$, $t=(P_2{+}P_3)^2$ and $m_i^2=P_i^2$.
 Conformal cross-ratios of $x_i$, as independent kinematic variables, turn to ratios of $\{s,t,m_i^2\}$.
 For instance,

 where in the last step we identify $P_i=x_{i{+}1}{-}x_{i}$ for $i=2,\cdots,4$, $P_1:=x_{2}{-}x_5$ and then find the matching between conformal cross-ratios and non-conformal kinematics variables.
-By inverting the monomial relations, four-point massive integrals are allowed to compute five-point conformal integrals.
+By inverting the monomial relations, four-point massive integrals can be used to compute five-point conformal integrals.
 This matching is our beginning point for IBP calculation.

 As an example, according to our definition, $B_{1,23,45}$ under this limit is

 Furthermore, by translation $x_{a,2}\to \ell_1{-}P_1$, $x_{b,5}\to\ell_2$, finally we have